 Regrettably, we're not able to provide free subscriptions.
 In fact, most of our subscribers are from small, volunteer-based organisations.

 Like other Our Community initiatives, the Funding Centre is built around a self-sustaining social enterprise model.
 Our paid products and services help to subsidise the free or reduced-cost ones.
 We aim to reach as many groups as possible so we can make our tools as cheap as possible.

 You can access the free information available on any Our Community website at any time, but our paid products are paid products – they're generally discounted for not-for-profits, but you can't get them for free.

 Our contacts are listed here.

-Membership entitles users to 12-months access to the Funding Centre.
+Subscriptions entitle users to 12-months access to the Funding Centre.
 We do not provide pro-rata refunds should you require less than 12-months access.
-If you are leaving your role and your membership was paid for by your employer, you can contact us to request the membership be transferred to another employee.
+If you are leaving your role and your subscription was paid for by your employer, you can contact us to request the subscription be transferred to another employee.